Faster Methods

 A few stumbling blocks come up again and again for people learning these last-layer steps.

 Mixing up OLL and PLL cases before they are automatic.
 This is mostly a pattern-recognition issue.
 Spend time drilling case identification away from the cube: look at images of OLL patterns and name them without running the algorithm.
+Five minutes of pure recognition drilling, no cube in hand, often fixes this faster than more solves do.

 Forgetting to realign the top face between 2-look PLL stages.
 After you permute the corners, check whether the layer needs a U, U2, or U' move to line up the corners with their correct sides before running the edge permutation.
 Skipping this realignment is the most common reason 2-look PLL leaves the cube unsolved.